 The demands of running your business may not afford you the time to learn the above skills.
 I get that.
 But if you are not willing to be a writer, then hire someone.
 Get a writer, designer, video producer, or audio engineer.

 Get creatives involved.
 Real creatives who will tell you when your ad copy is crap.
 Real creatives who know how to make visual design reach off the page and grab you.
 Real Web designers who can make your site actually carry a customer path rather than being pretty but passive.
 Writers who know backend SEO so that you’re not publishing your blog posts into the Internet void.

 Side note about SEO: This is a personal favorite of mine right now, and the biggest request I get from incoming clients.
 My approach is a little different – that SEO is a writing problem, not a tech problem.
 So you need a writer, but not yesterday’s writer who can produce “copy.”
 You need today’s writer who can produce compelling and search-optimized content.

 Don’t get left behind.
 Get creative, or get help from a creative.
 Today it’s the chance to get a leg up on your competitors.
 Tomorrow, it might be YOU playing catch up.
 Now’s not the time to be complacent.
 It’s yours to learn and the information is all out there.

 Then put it into practice.
 Learn from your mistakes.
 It’s really that simple.
 Call on me if I can help you.

-*Quoting from The End of Advertising: Why It Had to Die, and the Creative Resurrection to Come (affiliate link) by Andrew Essex, pp. 205-8.
+*Quoting from The End of Advertising: Why It Had to Die, and the Creative Resurrection to Come (Amazon affiliate link*) by Andrew Essex, pp. 205-8.
 Published by Spiegel & Grau, 2017.
 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links throughout this site are always indicated, and I only recommend products that I genuinely endorse.